 Considerations for Duplex or Steam Jacketed Hoses

-End users sometimes have requirements to maintain a media at an elevated or cryogenic temperature while also needing the flexibility and corrosion resistance of a flexible metal hose.
-To achieve this dual-purpose hose a Duplex or Jacketed Assembly is an option to consider.
+End users sometimes have requirements to maintain media at an elevated or cryogenic temperature while also needing the flexibility and corrosion resistance of a flexible metal hose.
+To achieve both aims, a Duplex or Jacketed Assembly is an option to consider.

-The consequence of building an assembly with such a difference in pressures as outlined above could result in buckling of the inner hose.
+The consequence of building an assembly with such a difference in pressures could result in buckling of the inner hose.
 This could then lead to failure.
-With this in mind, we would recommend designers avoid a scenario where the pressure of the outer hose exceeds that of the inner hose.
+Additional testing and analysis is needed when designing duplex or steam jacketed hoses.
+We recommend designers avoid a scenario where the pressure of the outer hose exceeds that of the inner hose.

-Beyond concerns around buckling, if the inner hose has a higher internal pressure, how can one be sure it will elongate to ensure the braid in which it’s encapsulated goes into tension, critical for it to perform its function as a pressure vessel?
+Beyond concerns around buckling, if the inner hose has a higher internal pressure how can we be sure it will elongate and bring the braid into tension?
+This is critical as the braid’s primary function is that of pressure carrier.

 If the pressure of the inner hose should exceed that of the outer hose, couldn’t the outer hose be stronger structurally so that the force needed to elongate it will be higher than the force exerted on it by the internal pressure of the inner hose?